Learning Inter-Atomic Potentials without Explicit Equivariance: Related Work

 \section{Related Work}

 \textbf{ML Interatomic Potentials.} Using machine learning (ML) methods to predict energies and forces of different molecular systems and materials has been an active area of research \citep{Schutt2017SchNet, chmiela2022accurateglobalmachinelearning, Musaelian2023Allegro, Liao2024EquiformerV2, Yang2025EfficientEquivariantMLIP, yuan2025foundation}.
-Due to the intricate 3D structures of atomistic systems, equivariant message-passing neural networks have been an essential backbone in this domain.
+Due to the intricate 3D structures of atomistic systems, equivariant designs such as steerable convolution \citep{cohen2017steerable, brandstetter2022geometric} and higher-order tensors \citep{thomas2018tensorfieldnetworksrotation}, as well as covariant representation \citep{NEURIPS2019_03573b32}, have been essential backbones for modeling molecular systems.
 For example, \citet{gasteiger2022directionalmessagepassingmolecular, klicpera2021gemnet} introduced equivariant directional message passing between pairs of atoms with a spherical harmonics representation.
 In contrast, \citet{Batzner2022Equivariant} developed equivariant convolution with tensor-products and \citet{batatia2023macehigherorderequivariant} built higher-order messages with equivariant graph neural networks \citep{satorras2022en}.
 Additionally, \citet{pmlr-v202-passaro23a} reduced the computational complexity of SO(3) convolution and replaced it with SO(2) convolutions, which have been used as a backbone for MLIPs \citep{fu2025learning}.
 More recently, \cite{rhodes2025orbv3atomisticsimulationscale} presented Orb-v3 models with improved computational efficiency, built on Graph Network Simulators \citep{10.5555/3524938.3525722}.